ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 ### 1. Start the Python Web Server.

-The application uses a very minimal and simple local Python web server that serves the WSJT-ADIF-Log-Visualizer webpage on port 8000
+The application uses a very minimal and simple local Python web server that serves the WSJT-ADIF-Log-Visualizer webpage on port 8000 and the CORS proxy for QRZ.com on port 8001.
+Again, they stay out of your way and give some debugging feedback in the open CMD window.
+Most of which you can safely ignore.
+If a serious exception occurs (I haven't seen one yet) it will exit and you can close that window and start it up again.

-Simply open a CMD windows as Admininstrator, navigate to where you un-zipped wsjtx-log-mapper.zip and issue the command:
+Open a CMD windows as Admininstrator, navigate to where you un-zipped wsjtx-log-mapper.zip and issue the command:

                                           python start_servers.py